apolopena/gitpod-laravel-starter/README.md

 ### Security Concerns

-phpMyAdmin also introduces some extra security concerns that should be addressed.
+phpMyAdmin also introduces some extra security concerns that you may want to address.
 If you have installed phpMyAdmin using the install directive in `starter.ini` then by default, two MySQL accounts are created using default passwords stored in version control:

 - **pmasu**: This is the superuser account that a developer can use to log into phpMyAdmin in order to administer any MySQL database.
      - The default password for the user **pmasu** is: ***123456***
 - **pma**: This is the controluser that the phpMyAdmin uses internally to manage it's advanced storage features which are enabled by default.
 This user can only administer the `phpmyadmin` database and should not be used by anyone.
   - The default password the user **pma** is: ***pmapass***